 People can have quite different experiences when they lose someone close to them.
 There are few opportunities to learn about death and about how people are affected by grief.
 It can seem difficult to know what is 'normal' and to understand how we or our families may respond when we face a loss.
 Whilst everyone's response to a loss is a very individual experience, there are some common experiences that many people will share.

-Carer Support Wiltshire offers support for up to 18 months to carers who have been bereaved or whose caring role has ended for any reason.
-There are also a number of other organisations which may be able to help you, as a carer, when the person you care for dies.
+There are a number of other organisations which may be able to help you, as a carer, when the person you care for dies.